-A figurehead is a person with nominal leadership of an organization or government but no actual authority.
+In its conventional sense, figurehead refers to a person with nominal leadership of an organization or government but no actual authority.
 For example, many modern monarchs are figureheads because their roles are merely ceremonial and most of their power was long ago ceded to democratic government.

-Figurehead is often misused to mean leader, head, or prominent figure without implying false authority.
+But figurehead is often used for leaders and prominent figures who have more than nominal leadership.
 For example, these writers use figurehead to describe actual leaders rather than merely nominal leaders:

 When citizens elect mayors to four-year terms they have a figurehead accountable to voters whose job it is to take a leading role in the city.
 [Leavenworth Times]